w3f/polkadot-spec-website/README.md

 - `copy_src.sh` safely copies all the files inside the parent folder of the `polkadot-spec-website` repo (which is `polkadot-spec`);
 - `kaitai_render.sh` renders the Kaitai Struct files, generating the corresponding images;
 - `tsc.sh` compiles the TypeScript files inside `preBuild` and `plugins`.
+- `build_pdf.sh` builds the PDF files for the Specification and Implementation Guide.
+It will work only if you're running locally the entire website (`localhost:3000`), and you have to run `npx docusaurus build` after it, in order to correctly include these files in the website.
+If you run `npm run build_pdf`, everything will be made automatically (refer to `package.json`).

 ### `preBuild`